Sustainability & Resilience

 Participants will receive:

-- The skills needed and preparedness for applying to a registered apprenticeship in the electrical field
+- The skills needed and preparedness for applying to an apprenticeship or advanced training program in the electrical field

-- Your own personal tools and safety equipment (TBD; e.g. tool bag, basic tools, personal meter, safety glasses, gloves, etc.)
+- Your own personal tools and safety equipment (e.g. tool bag, basic hand tools, safety glasses, gloves, etc.)

-- Accommodations at Blue Lake Hotel and travel expenses for in-person weekends covered by program
+- Accommodations at Blue Lake Hotel and travel expenses for in-person weekend covered by program

-- Knowledge of support services available to succeed upon completion of the program
+- Knowledge of support services available to succeed upon completion of the program, through a 1 on 1 exit interview

 During the Program, You will Learn/Program Preview: